ryankrdh/Roadmap/README.md

 Week of May 17th 2021: Python 3 BootCamp, Milestone 1 project, hackerrank/edabit challenges.

-Week of May 24th 2021: Python 3 BootCamp, github (Push & Pull -- Git Remotes, To Origin And Beyond -- Advanced Git Remotes)
+Week of May 24th 2021: Python 3 BootCampn(OOP), Finish Milestone 1 project

 Week of May 31th 2021: